rafalp/Misago/dev-docs/plugins/hooks/check-see-post-permission-hook.md

-# `check_see_thread_post_permission_hook`
+# `check_see_post_permission_hook`

-This hook wraps the standard Misago function used to check if the user has a permission to see a post in a thread.
+This hook wraps the standard Misago function used to check if the user has a permission to see a post.
 Raises Django's `Http404` if they can't see it or `PermissionDenied` with an error message if they can't see it's contents.

 ## Location